-Panels (b) and (c) plot the effects of the counterfactuals for the technological progress in the home sector and the narrowing of the gender wage gap respectively.
+Panel (b) plots the effects of the counterfactual for the technological progress in the home sector.
 Again, we average across the ages.
-The results show that declining prices for home inputs are also an important factor: they account for 20% of the decline in marriage.
-On the other hand, the narrowing of the gender wage gap actually leads to slightly more marriage in the economy.
-However, as a result of the two opposing forces mentioned in Section 4.3, the overall effect is weak.
-On one hand, when women earn more money, they find it easier to remain single; on the other hand, they become more attractive to men.
-Quantitatively, it turns out that these effects mostly cancel out the effect of the narrowing wage gap.
+The results show that declining prices for home inputs are also an important factor: they account for 14% of the decline in marriage.
+Meanwhile, the narrowing of the gender wage gap leads only to slightly less marriage in the economy; a change of only 1%.
+This is because, on one hand, when women earn more money, they find it easier to remain single; on the other hand, they become more attractive to men.
+Quantitatively, it turns out that these effects mostly cancel each other out, resulting in a small overall effect of the narrowing gender wage gap.

-In sum, results show that two channels (increasing income volatility and declining home input prices) have strong quantitative effects that lead to delays in marriage, while a third channel (the narrowing gender wage gap) does not.
-About one-quarter of the observed change between 1970 and 2000 can be attributed to higher income volatility.
+In sum, the results show that two channels (increasing income volatility and declining home input prices) have strong quantitative effects that lead to delays in marriage, while a third channel (the narrowing gender wage gap) does not.
+The effect of declining home inputs is significant, but going forward we will focus on the income volatility channel, as this paper seeks to establish a quantitative relationship between that channel and marriage delay.
+About one-fifth of the observed change between 1970 and 2000 can be attributed to higher income volatility.
+As previously shown, one of the factors of such a result is the role that consumption commitments play within marriage.
+In the next section, we show that income risk is still important for marriage decisions using a wide variety of robustness exercises.